Basic Canada Education Savings Grant

 - CESG: CESG is comprised of two components: Basic CESG and Additional CESG.
 CESG payments are pooled into one CESG account for all beneficiaries in an RESP.

 - CLB (per beneficiary): As Canada Learning Bond (CLB) is an incentive that must be tracked for individual beneficiaries, promoters must have separate CLB accounts for each beneficiary in family plans.
 CLB is explained in a separate module.

-- Provincial Incentives: Provincial incentives are education savings incentives paid into RESPs by a designated provincial program, such as the Alberta Centennial Education Savings Plan Grants, the Saskatchewan Advantage Grant for Education Savings, the British Columbia Training and Education Savings Grant or the Quebec Education Savings Incentive.
+- Provincial Incentives: Provincial incentives are education savings incentives paid into RESPs by a designated provincial program, such as the Saskatchewan Advantage Grant for Education Savings, the British Columbia Training and Education Savings Grant or the Quebec Education Savings Incentive.
 Separate accounts are required for each province.

 All contributions remain the property of the subscriber.
 While the subscriber can give contributions to a beneficiary to pay for post–secondary education, these amounts are not included in educational assistance payments (EAPs).
 The following accounts are used for the subscriber's property:

 - Assisted contributions: An assisted contribution is an amount of money deposited into an RESP by a subscriber that attracts a CESG payment for a beneficiary.

 - Unassisted contributions: An unassisted contribution is an amount of money deposited into an RESP by a subscriber that does not attract a CESG payment for a beneficiary.

 When a beneficiary is named in multiple RESPs, several subscribers could make contributions for the same beneficiary in the same reporting periodFootnote 62.

 In these situations, a first come, first servedFootnote 63 approach is used for CESG payments.